HBoyd255/BatteryServer/README.md

 3. User Client (Downloader): This application retrieves the battery levels for each device from the server, providing a comprehensive view of all monitored devices.

 ## TO-DO

+- [ ] fix python code so I can handle HTTP codes.
 - [ ] finish writing this to-do list.
 - [ ] transfer over existing usable code.
 - [ ] Add store uploaded json data.